hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 ### Environmental impact

 Environmental impact of mismanaged waste can be broadly divided into four categories - the effects it has on the air we breath, the oceans, soils and all life around us.
-[In countries with low and lower middle income levels more than 50% of waste is openly burnt][1].
+[In low and medium income countries more than 50% of waste is openly burnt][1].
-[Emissions from open burning of waste][3] mainly emit particulate matter (PM), carbon monoxide (CO), sulfur dioxide (SO2), nitrogen oxides (NO<sub>x</sub>), polycyclic aromatic hydrocarbons (PAHs), and polychlorinated biphenyls (PCBs) including dioxins and furans.
+[Emissions from open burning of waste][3] mainly emit particulate matter (PM), carbon dioxide (CO&#8322;), carbon monoxide (CO), sulfur dioxide (SO2), nitrogen oxides (NO<sub>x</sub>), polycyclic aromatic hydrocarbons (PAHs), and polychlorinated biphenyls (PCBs) including dioxins and furans.
-The resulting PM<sub>10</sub> (particulate matter with a diameter of &le;10 micrometers, about 15% of the diameter of a human hair) is small enough to penetrate the respiratory system and [can lead to respiratory and cardiovascular diseases and lung cancer][2].
+The resulting PM<sub>10</sub> (particulate matter with a diameter of &le;10 micrometers, about 15% of the diameter of a human hair) are small enough to penetrate the respiratory system and [can lead to respiratory and cardiovascular diseases and lung cancer][2].
 PM<sub>0.1</sub> (ultrafine particulate matter with a diameter of &le;0.1 micrometers) and PCBs can travel beyond the respiratory system to the central nervous system and, ultimately, reach the brain that [may cause neurological diseases][3].
 While most particulate matter present in the air results from industrial activities, fuel combustion and wildfires, open burning of waste is a substantial contributor in many countries.
 For example, [a 2014 study][4] estimated that in China open waste burning is equivalent to 22% of total anthropogenic PM<sub>10</sub> emissions.

-[Our oceans contain 96.5% of all water on our planet][6], that is 1,337.5 billion tonnes (see the [visualisation][8] below).
+[Our oceans contain 96.5% of all water on our planet][6], that is 1,337.5 billion tonnes.
-Compare that to the [estimated 0.012 billion tonnes of plastic waste that entered our ocean in 2010][7].
-[The study by Jenna Jambeck][7] predicts that the amount of plastic entering our oceans will increase by an order of magnitude by 2025.
+[The study by Jenna Jambeck][7] estimated that 0.012 billion tonnes of plastic waste entered our ocean in 2010, and predicted that the amount of plastic entering our oceans will increase by an order of magnitude by 2025.
 Sunlight, waves and bacteria break down the plastic into microplastic.
-After being ingested by filter feeders (animals that feed by straining food from the water, for example krill and whales) and other animals, microplastic travels up the food chain from prey to predator.
+After being ingested by filter feeders (animals that feed by straining food from the water, for example krill and whales) and other animals, microplastic travels up the food chain.
 While this has been suspected for a long time, [a 2018 study][12] that looked at seals feeding on mackerel provided conclusive evidence.